Special Offer!Use code first15 and

 Nevertheless, the US healthcare system can also demonstrate some opportunities that may be used as an impulse for the further improvement of the particular aspects.
 These opportunities include (1) the regular checks of the quality ratings of doctors and hospital specialists, (2) the developing of a budget to manage health care expenses, (3) the introduction of the combined hospital, physician and prescription drug care into one reimbursement system, (4) providing a patient with an opportunity to consult a doctor about the costs, options and lower cost alternatives, (5) providing a client with an opportunity to ask for a generic or a less costly brand name drug.

-In order to face the challenges, one should use the available opportunities and intrduce the strategy that will help to cope with the difficulties in the healthcare sphere.
+In order to face the challenges, one should use the available opportunities and introduce the strategy that will help to cope with the difficulties in the healthcare sphere.
 This strategy should include the following principles:

 In order to support this strategy, it is necessary to take certain actions that will target its main points.